 - c.
 Severability.
 If any provisions of this Agreement are held to be invalid or unenforceable, such invalidity or unenforceability will not affect any other provision of this Agreement and this Agreement shall be construed and enforced as if such provision had not been included. - d.
 Indemnity.
 The Resident shall indemnify, defend and hold the Company harmless from any and all claims, damages or expenses, including attorney's fees and court costs, resulting from any injury or death to persons or damage to property caused by, resulting from, attributable to or in any way connected to the Resident's negligence or intentional act or omission. - e.
 Joint and Several Liability.
 If there is more than one Resident, the rights and obligations of each of the Residents are joint and several, unless otherwise provided in this Agreement. - f.
 Notice Provisions.
-Any notices, consents or other communications to the Company shall be in writing and addressed to all of the following parties:
+Any notices, consents or other communications to the Company shall be in writing, either personally delivered to Resident or a Resident's authorized representative or sent by means of a reputable overnight carrier, or sent by means of certified mail, return receipt requested, postage prepaid.
+A notice sent by certified mail shall be deemed given on the date of receipt or refusal of receipt, and addressed to all of the following parties: